iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 authorization web page.
 There you'll need to sign into your Google account.
 The [auth process](https://developers.google.com/drive/api/v2/about-auth) will ask you to grant DVC the necessary permissions, and produce a verification code needed for DVC to complete the connection.
-On success, this code will be cached in a Git-ignored directory located in `.dvc/tmp/gdrive-user-credentials.json`.
+On success, the necessary credentials will be saved in a Git-ignored file, located in `.dvc/tmp/gdrive-user-credentials.json`.

-⚠️ In order to prevent unauthorized access to your Google Drive, **do not share your verification code with others**.
+⚠️ In order to prevent unauthorized access to your Google Drive, **do not share these credentials with others**.
 Each team member should go through this process individually.

 If you wish to change the user you have authenticated with, or for troubleshooting misc. token errors, simply remove the user credentials JSON file